iammatthi/gesture-control/README.md

 <!-- ABOUT THE PROJECT -->

+## Note for Non-Linux Systems

+The instructions provided in this README are tailored for Linux systems.
+If you are using a different operating system, such as macOS or Windows, please be aware that some commands may not work as-is.

 ## About The Project

 Gesture Control is a project that empowers you to control your Philips Hue lights using hand gestures.

 ### Built With